-1 September 26, 1991 to the present; and for judgment declaring the FTB's extraterritorial 2 investigatory excursions into Nevada, and the submission of "quasi-subpoenas" to Nevada 3 residents without approval from a Nevada court or governmental agency, as alleged above, to be 4 without authority and violative of Nevada's sovereignty and territorial integrity.
-5 SECOND CAUSE OF ACTION 6 (For Invasion of Privacy - Unreasonable Intrusion Upon The 7 Seclusion of Another, including Intrusion Upon Informational 8 Privacy) 9 10 33.
-Plaintiff realleges and incorporates herein by reference each and every allegation 11 contained in paragraphs 1 through 32, above, as though set forth herein verbatim.
-12 34.
-Plaintiff is informed and believes, and therefore alleges, that neighbors, 13 businesses, government officials and others within Nevada with whom plaintiff has had and 14 would reasonably expect in the future to have social or business interactions, were approached 15 and questioned by the FTB and defendants who disclosed or implied that plaintiff was under 16 investigation in California, and otherwise acted in such a manner as to cause doubts to arise 17 concerning plaintiff's integrity and moral character.
-Moreover, as part of the audit/investigation 18 in regard to the 1991 Return, plaintiff turned over to the FTB highly personal and confidential 19 information with the understanding that it would remain confidential, thereby creating a 20 confidential relationship in which the FTB was required not to disclose Hyatt's highly personal 21 and confidential information.
-The FTB even noted in its own internal documentation that 22 plaintiff had a significant concern in regard to the protection of his privacy in turning over such 23 information.
-At the time this occurred, plaintiff was still hopeful that the FTB was actually 24 operating in good faith, a proposition that, as noted throughout this complaint, proved to be 25 utterly false.
-26 35.
-Plaintiff is informed and believes, and therefore alleges, that the FTB and 27 defendants nevertheless violated plaintiff's right to privacy in regard to such information by to conduct such an investigation, through which the FTB and defendants revealed to third parties personal and confidential information, which plaintiff had every right to expect would not be revealed to such parties.
+- Plaintiff realleges and incorporates herein by reference each and every allegation 33. contained in paragraphs 1 through 32, above, as though set forth herein verbatim. - Plaintiff is informed and believes, and therefore alleges, that neighbors, 34. businesses, government officials and others within Nevada with whom plaintiff has had and would reasonably expect in the future to have social or business interactions, were approached and questioned by the FTB and defendants who disclosed or implied that plaintiff was under investigation in California, and otherwise acted in such a manner as to cause doubts to arise concerning plaintiff's integrity and moral character.
+Moreover, as part of the audit/investigation in regard to the 1991 Return, plaintiff turned over to the FTB highly personal and confidential information with the understanding that it would remain confidential, thereby creating a confidential relationship in which the FTB was required not to disclose Hyatt's highly personal and confidential information.
+The FTB even noted in its own internal documentation that plaintiff had a significant concern in regard to the protection of his privacy in turning over such information.
+At the time this occurred, plaintiff was still hopeful that the FTB was actually operating in good faith, a proposition that, as noted throughout this complaint, proved to be utterly false. - Plaintiff is informed and believes, and therefore alleges, that the FTB and 35. defendants nevertheless violated plaintiff's right to privacy in regard to such information by revealing it to third parties and otherwise conducting an investigation in Nevada, and continuing to conduct such an investigation, through which the FTB and defendants revealed to third parties personal and confidential information, which plaintiff had every right to expect would not be revealed to such parties.